Azure-Samples/Cognitive-Face-CSharp-sample/README.md

 # Detect and frame faces in an image on Windows

-This repository contains the sample discussed in [Getting Started with Face API in C# Tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/face/tutorials/faceapiincsharptutorial).
+This repository contains the sample discussed in [Create a WPF app to detect and frame faces in an image](https://docs.microsoft.com/en-us/azure/cognitive-services/face/tutorials/faceapiincsharptutorial).
 The sample uses the Windows client library for the Cognitive Services Face service.

 ## Features